sumowll/BD4H-Bootcamp/web/hadoop-hive.md

 Time taken: 17.034 seconds
 ```

-You can learn more about the syntax from its [language manual](https://cwiki.apache.org/confluence/display/Hive/LanguageManual).
+You can learn more about Hive syntax from the [language manual](https://cwiki.apache.org/confluence/display/Hive/LanguageManual).

 # Besides shell
-Besides running commands with interactive shell, you can also run a script in batch mode without interaction.
-In the `sample/hive` folder, you can run the entire script with
+Besides running commands with the interactive shell, you can also run a script in batch mode automatically.
+For example, in the `sample/hive` folder, you can run the entire `sample.hql` script with the command:
 ```bash
 > hive -f sample.hql
 ```

-The content of the script is simply the combination of commands we run in shell with one more statement to drop existing table if necessary
+The contents of the script is simply all of the commands that we ran in the shell, with one additional statement to drop existing table if necessary:
 ``` sql
 DROP TABLE IF EXISTS events;